-No student will be allowed to attend school if the following information is not up to date:

-Medical, Emergency Contact, Immunizations, and Lunch Forms (if applicable).
+Students may not be allowed to attend school and may have their electronic device (iPad/ Chromebook) withheld if the following information is not up to date: Medical, Emergency Contact, Immunizations, and Lunch Forms (if applicable).

 Thank you for your help in completing these forms.